Nerve root overview

 There are 31 pairs of spinal nerve roots total.
 These nerve roots are connected to peripheral nerves, which are bundled nerve fibers that take motor and sensory signals to defined targets throughout the body.

 Spinal nerve roots exit the spinal canal by dermatomes through a space in between each spinal vertebra called the foramen, or foraminal canal.
 There is a space like this at every level of the spinal column, so nerve roots are able to exit and carry signals from the brain to the rest of the body.

 - Bone spurs

-When a nerve root is placed under stress, it can send signals of pain, numbness, tingling, or burning to other parts of the body, depending on the location in the spinal column where the pinched nerve is located.
-For example, a pinched nerve in the lumbar, or lower back, region of the spine may result in pain or discomfort in the lower back, buttocks, hips, legs, or feet.
+When a nerve root is placed under stress, it can send signals of pain, numbness, tingling or burning to other parts of the body.
+This usually depends on the location in the spinal column where the pinched nerve is located.
+For example, a pinched nerve in the lumbar, or lower back, region of the spine may result in pain or discomfort in the lower back, buttocks, hips, legs or feet.

-If you have been diagnosed with a spinal nerve root condition, your initial treatment will likely consist of rest, physical therapy, or anti-inflammatory medications.
-If these treatments are not successful, your physician may recommend traditional open-back surgery to relieve pressure on your spinal nerve root.
-Traditional surgery does however involve a lengthy recovery period.
+If you have been diagnosed with a spinal nerve root condition, your initial treatment will likely consist of rest, physical therapy or anti-inflammatory medications.
+If these treatments are not successful, your physician may recommend traditional open back surgery to relieve pressure on your spinal nerve root.
+Traditional open spine procedures involve a large disruptive incision, hospitalization and a long rehabilitation period.

 You do have an alternative to traditional open spine surgery.
 At Laser Spine Institute, we offer minimally invasive outpatient spine surgery that can decompress nerve roots using a smaller incision that spares important supporting muscles.
 This leads to a shorter recovery period with less scarring^ for our patients, letting them get back to their lives faster.

 Contact Laser Spine Institute today.
 We will provide you with a no-cost MRI review* to see if you may be a candidate for minimally invasive spine surgery with us.